jupyter/docker-stacks/docs/using/recipes.md

 See the README for the simple automation here [https://github.com/jupyter/docker-stacks/tree/master/examples/make-deploy](https://github.com/jupyter/docker-stacks/tree/master/examples/make-deploy) which includes steps for requesting and renewing a Let's Encrypt certificate.

 Ref: [https://github.com/jupyter/docker-stacks/issues/78](https://github.com/jupyter/docker-stacks/issues/78)

-## Add Incubating Dashboard, Declarative Widget, Content Management Extensions

-Create a new Dockerfile like the one shown in this gist: [https://gist.github.com/parente/0d735d93cb81a582d635](https://gist.github.com/parente/0d735d93cb81a582d635).
-Switch the base stack image to whichever you please (e.g., `FROM jupyter/datascience-notebook`, `FROM jupyter/pyspark-notebook`).

 ## Using `pip install` in a Child Docker image